 Recommendations for Healthy Diet for Patients in Hartville, Uniontown, Green, North Canton & Mogadore Areas

 One of the best ways to reduce your risk of disease (as well as pain & inflammation) is to eat healthily.
 Simply put, the right fuel in your body makes it run better.
 Start giving yourself a better diet and a healthier lifestyle today by following these 3 simple recommendations:

 1. Eat Real Food

 One of the best ways to improve your overall health and wellness is to eat real, whole food.
-We advise all of his patients to get their essential nutrients from fresh, unprocessed food.
+We advise all of our patients to get their essential nutrients from fresh, unprocessed food.
 That generally means eat food that does not have a label or come out of a box, i.e. from a factory.
 Instead, eat real foods found in nature: lean meats & fish, vegetables, fruits & berries, natural fats & oils, nuts, and seeds.
 If possible, eat foods with fewer carbohydrates and as little added sugar and synthetic substitutes as possible.

 2. Rotate Your Foods

 Another good way to improve your diet is to not eat the same food two days in a row.
 It is easy to get into the rut of taking healthy food — for example, oatmeal for breakfast — and eating it every day.
 That is not good because your body needs a variety of nutrients for sustained health and wellness.
 No one food can give your body everything it needs, so make it a point to eat different foods each day.
 This applies especially to protein foods like meat, pork, and poultry.
 Select a variety of protein foods to improve nutrient intake and health benefits, including at least 8 ounces of cooked seafood per week.

 3. Eat More Vegetation